saucelabs/sauce-togo/README.md

 exit
 ```

-4. Use the generated jar in the Docker images
+4. Use the generated jar from Sauce-Grid in the Docker images

 ```shell script
 # Move the jar to the docker directory